Livlong 365

 The diet plays an important role in the prevention and treatment of piles.
 A list of food items to avoid in piles along with health tips and basic overview of the condition, including its symptoms, is presented here.

-Types and symptoms of piles
+Types of piles

 Piles or haemorrhoids are basically enlarged blood vessels in the anal region that can easily become irritated when additional pressure is applied.
 Chiefly, there are two types of haemorrhoids based on their location.